alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 ###Get permission to make passports or supplier documents

-AHPA will inspect your plants and you’ll get a unique registration number if you pass.
+APHA will inspect your plants and you’ll get a unique registration number if you pass.

 Your permission will last a year but you may need more inspections if your site has a higher risk of diseases.